kottn/rgl-tips/README.md

 # rgl-tips
-some tips for rgl in R
+some tips of rgl package in R